Parallel Parenting Vs Co-parenting: Which Is Better for Your Family?

 Dissensions are unavoidable.
 When parents have differing viewpoints, it can be difficult for the child to cope.

-Both parents must participate in the dropping off and picking up of the child from one parent’s home to the other’s.
+Constant travel: Co-parenting can be difficult when the parents are not close.
+Both parents must participate in the dropping off and picking up the child from one parent’s home to the other’s.

 This constant back and forth might exhaust a toddler.
 Co-parenting might be difficult for a parent who has to relocate frequently or unexpectedly for employment.

 They may be unable to provide the necessary stability for co-parenting.
-The parent will be unable to devote the time required for co-parenting the child.
+The parent cannot devote the time required to co-parent the child.

 Regardless of how hard the parents try to ensure that the child spends equal time with each of them, the youngster always prefers to spend more time forming a stronger attachment with that parent.